beejunk/universal-snowpack-example/README.md

-# Example univeral JavaScript App using Snowpack V3
+# Example universal JavaScript App using Snowpack V3

 This is a *To-Do* application built with [Snowpack](https://github.com/pikapkg/snowpack) and [Preact](https://preactjs.com/).
 A live version can be found here: